woman holding a cup of clear water

 Advanced testing

 A test strip, similar to a test for swimming pool or spa water, is one of the most straightforward procedures.
 Look for a clean bottle made of glass or plastic with a tight-fitting cap.
-Straight from the faucet, fill the bottle until it is 1/3 full. after submerging them in the water, examine the color of the paper test strips against the water hardness test kit color chart.
+Straight from the faucet, fill the bottle until it is 1/3 full.
+After submerging the water test strips in the water, examine the color against the water hardness test kit color chart.
 The results will show you the hardness level of the water.

 You can easily find various water test kits from different brands.
 They constitute several test strips and a color chart with guidelines to measure the carbonate hardness levels of the water.